nathanhaigh/nathanhaigh.github.io/about/index.md

 ---
 layout: page
-title: About
+title: About Me
-tagline: me and this blog
+tagline:
 ---
 {% include JB/setup %}

-I'm a bioinformatician working at the Australian Centre for Plant Functional Genomics ([ACPFG](http://www.acpfg.com.au)).
-My work revolves around studying cereals with the aim of developing more drought and salt tolerant cultivars.
+I work as a Research Fellow in Bioinformatics at the Australian Centre for Plant Functional Genomics ([ACPFG](http://www.acpfg.com.au/)) in Adelaide, Australia.
+Much of my work is covered by IP, so I have to be somewhat careful with what I post.

 The contents of this blog are my own views and opinions.